Artemis6425/GameShuffler/README.md

 - Removed all references to OBS_websocket, and replaced it with the much simpler "OBS Text.txt"
 - Removed a bug where sometimes the emulator would not detect the save/load keypresses from the program
 - Renamed "Star Collected.wav" to "Instance Completed.wav" to be more generic

+### v3.2 "Even More Bugs Removed"

+- Simplified `options.ini` even more by updating some text, removing an unnecessary variable, and renaming another.
+- Fixed the bug that didn't let you finish the final instance
+- Added a reminder in the console text to have your emulator focused before starting